Elastohydrodynamic interactions in soft hydraulic knots: Discussion and conclusion

 We have created a microfluidic device that consists of two intersecting channels separated by a thin membrane.
 By connecting multiple identical devices in different configurations, we studied how fluid-structure interactions affect the flow capacity of an intertwined soft channel.
 Our hydraulic knots exhibited flow-pressure characteristics similar to flow limitation for conforming channels, where the output flow rate remains constant and independent of further applied pressure after a critical pressure necessary for sufficient elastic deformations is reached.
 We categorized our devices into three configurations: serial, nested, and mixed, and measured the flow-versus-pressure relationship for a sample of these hydraulic knots.
 We observed three qualitative trends: serial knots have almost the same flow rate limitation level, the maximum flow rate decreases with increasing nested intersections, and the flow rate level of mixed knots lies between serial and nested knots.

 To understand our experimental observations better, we developed a mathematical model inspired by the work of \citet{Christov2018} that predicts the relationship between flow and pressure for hydraulic knots.
 Our model was based on low-Reynolds-number lubrication theory and tension-dominated membrane deformations, and we found an expression for the $Q-\Delta p$ relationship of single conforming and rectangular channel junctions.
 We then expanded the model to encompass the connection of multiple identical junctions and briefly discussed the approach to coupling multiple non-identical junctions.
 We found that our model compares favorably to experimental observations, and we explained the dependence of the maximum flow rate on the network topology.
 Notably, our model could quantitatively predict our hydraulic knots' flow rate limitation levels.
 However, our model consistently underestimates the actuation pressure, where the onset of flow limitation happens.

 We concluded our study by characterizing two possible microfluidics applications using hydraulic knots.
 Firstly, we showed that fluid flow output from a standard peristaltic pump setup could be attenuated and shifted by including different nested hydraulic knots in the hydraulic circuit downstream from the pump.
 Secondly, we designed a direction-dependent hydraulic resistor based on using two different channel cross-sections (conforming and rectangular) in our single hydraulic knot element.
 This, we showed, could be used to generate a net flow rate output from an oscillatory pressure source.

+In the context of physiological blood flow autoregulation in entangled capillary bed networks, e.g., in the kidney glomerulus (Fig.~\ref{fig:Fig1}B), our study indicates that flow limitation due to fluid-structure interactions in overlapping channels is plausible.
+However, additional research is required before our knot model can be applied to the flow transport capacity of actual organs, specifically regarding the arrangement of intersecting vessels and the geometric and mechanical properties of the vessels and surrounding tissue.